Witchcraft for Wayward Girls: Plot summary

-It is 1970 in the American South and fifteen-year-old Neva Craven is unwed and pregnant.
+It is 1970 in the American South and fifteen-year-old Neva is unwed and pregnant.
 Her parents are horrified, and to avoid a scandal, her father drives her from Alabama to Wellwood House in St. Augustine, Florida.
-Wellwood is a maternity home for unwed pregnant girls their families want hidden from society.
+Wellwood is a maternity home for unwed pregnant girls whose families want them hidden from society.
 There they are kept against their will until they give birth.
 The babies are taken away from them to be put up for adoption, and only then are the girls allowed to return home and resume their lives as if nothing untoward had happened.

 All the girls in the Home are given new names to sever connections to their lives back home.
 Neva's new name is Fern, and she becomes friends with three other pregnant teenage girls, Rose, Zinnia and Holly.
-Each have their own stories to tell about how they became pregnant.
+Each has their own story to tell about how they became pregnant.
 Holly, who has only just turned fourteen, was raped by the family minister, the Reverend Jerry, who wants to adopt her baby when she returns home.

 Life in the Home is humiliating and degrading for the girls.
 They are maligned by the Home's mistress, Miss Wellwood, and belittled by its resident doctor.
 One day, a bookmobile arrives at the Home, and Fern looks for a book to read.
 The librarian, Miss Parcae helps Fern by giving her How to Be a Groovy Witch.
 For fun, the four girls start trying out some of the spells in the book, and are surprised to find they work.
 They decide they need a spell to prevent Holly from going home and Reverend Jerry taking her baby.
 The girls discover that Miss Parcae is a witch and appeal to her for help, but they soon learn that there is a price to pay for practising witchcraft.